Banks go “all in” betting on success of loan modifications

 Lenders in California are placing their faith in the success of loan modifications.
 Of course, to them success can mean something different than what it means to a loanowner.
 Success to a lender can be defined as obtaining a few more payments prior to a short sale or foreclosure.
+Lenders often profess that Financial health is arguably as important as physical health, but the interest rates that they charge so liberally say otherwise.
 With prices rising, lenders benefit two ways from loan modifications.
 First, they get cashflow from non-performing loans.
 They know this is likely temporary as about 50% of loan modifications fail each year, but some cashflow is better than none.
 Plus, since prices are rising, when they do finally approve a short sale or foreclose on the property, they will recover more of their original capital than if they were to foreclose today.
 Lenders are kicking the can and playing the amend-extend-pretend music.

 November 2012 California foreclosure inventory—the total of Preforeclosures, properties in foreclosure that are Scheduled for Sale, and Bank Owned properties (REO)—fell 7.6 percent from the prior month and is down 31.8 percent compared to last year.
 While the November decline in inventory is not an unusual event, the significant decline in foreclosure inventory over the past year has contributed to what some are calling an “inventory crisis” of total homes for sale.

 The November foreclosure inventory shortage is partially due to the jump in California Foreclosure Cancellations.
 Cancellations were up 4.7 percent from the prior month, up 69.9 percent in the past two months and up 34.7 percent compared to last year.
 In taking a closer look at the reason for cancellations, it did not appear the majority were due to statutory time frames or filing errors, but were more likely due to short sales or successful loan modifications.